 Great Outdoors Colorado grants continue to make a difference in communities statewide.
-Based on the four funding areas mandated by the Colorado Constitution—and with input from grantees and Coloradans—we’ve developed several grant programs:
+Based on the four funding areas mandated by the Colorado Constitution—and with input from grantees and Coloradans—we’ve developed a variety of annual and special opportunity grant programs:

-- Local Government Park and Outdoor Recreation Grants to help construct and enhance community parks, outdoor recreation amenities and environmental education facilities.
+- Local Government Park and Outdoor Recreation Grants offers up to $350,000 grants to help construct and enhance community parks, outdoor recreation amenities and environmental education facilities.
 This program includes Mini Grants for smaller projects costing $60,000 or less.